akwick/gotcha/Readme.md

 # Test Results

-We have several tests which ensures some functionality of our analysis.
+We have several tests which ensure some functionality of our analysis.
 The results are available via [Jenkins](https://envisage.ifi.uio.no:8080/jenkins/view/Vs-dev/job/GoRETech/) Are more detailed descriptions about running tests on your machine are in tests.md